AlgoAnurag/cgpa-calculator/README.md

 ## Screenshots 📸
 ![Home Screen](gpa_calci_photo.png)

-## Contribution 🤝
-Contributions are always welcome!
-If you have ideas for improvements, feel free to:
-- Fork the repository.
-- Create a feature branch (`git checkout -b feature/YourFeature`).
-- Commit your changes (`git commit -m 'Add some feature'`).
-- Push to the branch (`git push origin feature/YourFeature`).
-- Open a Pull Request.

 ## Acknowledgments 💡
 - Inspired by the need for a simple yet effective CGPA calculator.